laravel/docs/eloquent-relationships.md

     $book->loadCount('genres');

 If you need to set additional query constraints on the eager loading query, you may pass an array keyed by the relationships you wish to load.
-The array values should be `Closure` instances which receive the query builder instance:
+The array values should be closure instances which receive the query builder instance:

     $book->loadCount(['reviews' => function ($query) {
         $query->where('rating', 5);